phbits/WebsiteFailedLogins/README.md

 Get-Credential | Export-Clixml -Path <CredentialXmlPath>
 ```

 Ensure NTFS permissions on the PSCredential xml file are tuned to only allow access to SYSTEM, any backup accounts, and the user running this module.
+The Export-Clixml cmdlet encrypts credential objects by using the Windows Data Protection API.
+The encryption ensures that only your user account on only that computer can decrypt the contents of the credential object.
+The exported CLIXML file can't be used on a different computer or by a different user.
+For more information: [Export-Clixml: Example 3: Encrypt an exported credential object on Windows](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-clixml?view=powershell-7.1#example-3--encrypt-an-exported-credential-object-on-windows)

 ## [WinEvent] LogName ##